Hidden Battles

 If these policies aim to mitigate domestic abuse amongst military families, why aren’t rates of abuse decreasing?

 Many military families will not report abuse because of the financial impact that being discharged from service would have on their lives.
-This is also often the case when the survivor is a civilian, because their partner may be their only source of income and medical benefits.
+This is also often the case when the survivor is a civilian, because their partner may be their only source of income and/or medical benefits.

 Another important barrier that survivors in military relationships often face is that while civilian protective orders apply both on- and off-military bases, protective orders offered by military police agencies are only enforceable on base.
 This can create a daunting situation for protecting survivors and holding abusers accountable.